News and Almanac

 Tarantulas are thought to live exclusively south of the Missouri River in Missouri.
 They are most prevalent in the southwestern part of the state and are seen most often crossing roads in the fall, when amorous males go in search of like-minded females.

 If you see a tarantula or if you have seen one in the past five years, contact Janowski-Bell at 105 Tucker Hall, Division of Biological Sciences, University of Missouri, Columbia 65211.
 Phone (573) 882-3037.
-E-mail <email@example.com>
+E-mail <email@example.com>.
+Tell her as precisely as possible where and when you saw it, weather conditions and what the spider was doing.

 If you leave a message, tell Janowski-Bell a little about your previous experience with tarantulas and leave your phone number--just in case she needs to get back to you for more details of your tarantula sighting.